Hosted by Human Capital Institute

 - Strategies designed to increase the successful implementation of new ideas

 - Encouraging innovation and collaboration, and energizing others to think differently

 - How a healthcare organization is training its members to design and apply new, disruptive ideas

 How can we better understand our biases and change our behaviors to become more agile?
-Tune in for a discussion with Keri Blymire, Organizational Development Consultant at Penn State Health, and Dr. Casey Mulqueen, TRACOM Group’s Senior Director of Learning & Development, on June 6, 3pm ET / 12pm PT.
+Tune in for this discussion presented by Keri Blymire, Organizational Development Consultant at Penn State Health, and Dr. Casey Mulqueen, TRACOM Group’s Senior Director of Learning & Development.